 What Do Your Marriage Vows Mean To You?

 Marriage can mean different things to different people.
 Understanding what those vows mean to you is crucial to making sure that you have a solid foundation.
-Make sure that each of you consider what you want your relationship to look like and what you're going to be willing to accept.
+Ensure that each of you considers what you want your relationship to look like and what you're going to be willing to accept.

 One of the most important aspects of your relationship to discuss is monogamy.
-Once taken for granted in Western societies, monogamy is becoming more and more likely to be considered optional.
+Once taken for granted in Western societies, monogamy is becoming more likely to be considered optional.
 Defining the sexual and emotional boundaries of your relationship is crucial to your relationship's success.
-Even if you are both agreed that monogamy is important, you need to be clear about what you mean by the term.
+Even if you both agree that monogamy is important, you need to be clear about what you mean by the term.

-Having a realistic discussion about the technical side of your marriage vows might feel like a buzz-kill to your shiny romantic engagement period, but it can be an important tool for keeping that love alive for the long-term.
+A realistic discussion about your marriage vows' technical side might feel like a buzz-kill to your shiny romantic engagement period.
+Still, it can be an important tool for keeping that love alive for the long-term.

 What Are The Most Important Things To You?

 Do you have specific things that are important in your life, more so than anything else?
 You'll want to consider what's important to each of you and how those things may differ or go together.
-Make sure that you discuss which you're going to work towards first and how they're going to play a part in your life.
+Ensure that you discuss which you're going to work towards first and how they will play a part in your life.

-Similar to your goals and dreams, you don't need to share all of the same most important things.
-You do need to be willing to support each other's pursuit of what matters to each one of you, and you also need to be sure that your important things aren't mutually exclusive.
+Like your goals and dreams, you don't need to share all of the same most important things.
+You need to be willing to support each other's pursuit of what matters to each of you, and you also need to be sure that your important things aren't mutually exclusive.
 Some potentially important areas things to consider include religion, hobbies, lifestyle, and friends.